EdmundGoodman/Warwick_modelling/writeup/writeup.md

 The pathogen is modelled as being immediately symptomatic, meaning doctors can immediately identify a patient is infected with it, but they cannot quickly identify whether or not they have a resistant strain if our product is not in use.

-Once a person becomes infected, treatment with the lowest tier of antibiotics becomes immediately, as they are immediately symptomatic.
+Once a person becomes infected, treatment with the lowest tier of antibiotics begins immediately, as they are immediately symptomatic.

-If the pathogen is resistant to the antibiotic, the patient still has the opportunity to make a recovery on their own, but the antibiotic will have no effect, whereas if the pathogen is not, the patient has the opportunity  to recover both on their own, and via the antibiotic - increasing their likelihood of recovery each timestep.
+If the pathogen is resistant to the antibiotic, the patient still has the opportunity to make a recovery on their own, but the antibiotic will have no effect.
+If the pathogen is not, the patient has the opportunity  to recover both on their own, and via the antibiotic - increasing their likelihood of recovery each timestep.

 Since multiple antibiotics are used in a tiered system, there must be a mechanism to move to a higher antibiotic.

-There are a number of days which can be set as a parameter for the model, before which the same antibiotic will be used, then after this is exceeded a probability parameter is used each day to decide whether they will me moved up to a higher treatment tier.
+There are a number of days which can be set as a parameter for the model, before which the same antibiotic will be used, then after this is exceeded a probability parameter is used each day to decide whether they will be moved up to a higher treatment tier.

 Additionally, when our product if a person is detected to be resistant using the product their treatment level is immediately increased to be above that resistance level, as we know that any other lower treatment will be ineffective.